 Adding Coils to Your Pot

 Soft clay can be directly welded row-into-row.
 The strongest joints are welded on both the interior and exterior of the wall.
-Generally speaking, the thumb will be used on the inner surface moving downward, with the fingers on the outer surface welding upwards.
-If the clay has stiffened at all, score each surface to be joined, brush on slurry or slip, then lay the row and weld.
+The standard welding technique is to use one thumb on the inner surface moving downward, while your fingers on the outer surface weld the clay in an upward motion.
+If the clay has stiffened at all, score each surface to be joined, brush on slurry or slip, then lay the coil row and weld it.

-When coils are welded, the wall will thin and expand outward.
-The more aggressive the welding, the more the walls will thin and expand.
-Coils may need to be made substantially thicker than the final wall will be.
-As a general guideline, smaller pots will use coils 3/8 to 1 inch in diameter, and large pots will use coils 3/4 to 1-1/2 inch in diameter.Continue to 5 of 6 below.
+When coils are welded, the wall becomes thinner and expands outward.
+The more aggressive the welding, the more the walls thin and expand.
+Coils may need to start out substantially thicker than the finished wall will be.
+As a general guideline, smaller pots use coils 3/8 to 1 inch in diameter; large pots use coils 3/4 inch to 1 1/2 inches in diameter.Continue to 5 of 6 below.

 05 of 06

 Coiled forms can take more time to create than you have available in one sitting.
 When you have to leave your work while it is in progress, place damp paper towels across the top row, then cover the entire piece with plastic.